twinlogix/typetta/docs/chapters/client/mocking.md

 });
 ```

-All the access to entities belonging to the default mongodb data source will be redirected to an in-memory implementation and will not use any mongodb database.
+Every operation on entities belonging to the default MongoDB data source will be redirected to an in-memory implementation and will not use any MongoDB database.
+You can easily mock your entire data access layer mocking every data source.
+In this case you don't need a real database at all.

 ## Implementation details

-The implementation of the mock driver is very lightweight and keeps all the data in memory.
-However, this implementation does not support the feature described here: [Direct access to the database](raw-databse-access).
+The implementation of the mock driver is lightweight and keeps all the data in memory.
+It doesn't require third-party dependencies and it's perfect for testing purposes.
+However, this implementation does not support database highly specific features, like those described here: [Direct access to the database](raw-databse-access).

 In order to have a mock that supports all the database specific features it is possible to use third party tools to provide the mocked data sources: